 - Children can catch the flu more often than adults but they usually aren’t as sick.
 Parents should keep their sick children at home so they do not spread the flu to others.

-- For older adults and others who are at risk of complications, flu vaccine can reduce hospitalizations by as much as 70 percent and deaths by 85 percent.
+- For older adults and others who are at risk of complications, the flu vaccine can reduce hospitalizations by as much as 70 percent and deaths by 85 percent.

 - The best way to protect yourself, your family.